 I grew up hunting in homemade blinds that didn’t leave much to be desired.
-Often drafty and leaky, these old structures were put together to serve for a few seasons, but ended up sitting in the elements well past their intended lifetimes.
+Often drafty and leaky, these old structures were put together to serve for a few seasons but ended up sitting in the elements well past their intended lifetimes.
 I can blame my grandfather for that - wanting to ensure his handiwork lasted as long as possible before he had to construct more.

-One summer he decided to build new blinds intended to be larger and sturdier than the previous lot.
+One summer, he decided to build new blinds that were intended to be larger and sturdier than the previous lot.
 That hunting season, no drafts swirled in through gaping cracks, nor did water drip from the roof.
 A few of those blinds still stand today and see minimal use.
 These days, we mostly use Banks Outdoors’ blinds.
 Not only are they durable and last for years, but they’re comfortable and roomy enough to take along a spouse or child.

-This design is four feet long and six feet high, which offers plenty of room for you and another.
+This DIY hunting blind design is four feet long and six feet high, which offers plenty of room for you and another.
 It features one door with two small shooting windows and one large one.
 It’s best to use treated lumber to increase the lifespan of the structure.
 Here’s what you’ll need:

 (12) 8 foot 2x4s